 A woman can have an adequate or normal ovarian reserve which can count between 6-10, depending on the number of antral follicles.
 The ovarian reserve is considered low if the follicles count is less than 6 and high if the number is more than 12.
 It is more likely that women with low ovarian reserve do not respond to treatment, and women with high ovarian reserve exaggeratedly respond to treatment.
 In both cases, the treatment cycle becomes unsuccessful than in the instance of a normal follicular count.

 The antral follicle test is a transvaginal ultrasound that measures the number of antral follicles present in the ovary.
 A doctor or a technician conducts the test using a probe, which is inserted into the woman’s vagina to examine and count the number of antral follicles on the ovaries.
-Follicles in ovary ultrasound can be seen despite measuring between 2 to 9 millimeters in diameter.
+Follicles in ovary ultrasound can be seen despite measuring between 2 to 9 millimetres in diameter.
 The number of antral follicles can ascertain the number of eggs and the number of follicles that are too small to see and remain in the ovaries.
 Although this test is usually conducted on the third day of your menstrual cycle, in reality, it can be done at any time.